 The cafeterias are open at intervals and lunchtimes.
 Full lists of food available and prices are advertised.
-EFTPOS facilities, including payWave, are available.
 Junior Campus students order their lunch before school or at interval.
+EFTPOS facilities (including paywave but not using a phone) are available.

 Naming Property